Donating to charity

 This graph shows how much of the expenditure actually went to the schools versus administration in recent years.
-Administration is defined as activities in Australia so the 6 people in the Bangladesh head office are part of the schools cost.
+Source – 2017 audited accounts from Australia and Bangladesh.
+Note - text books are provided free by the Bangladesh government.

 What about any surplus?

 When we have surplus dollars at the end of the financial year, this money is kept aside to cover any future deficit.
 Recently we saw how important the reserve is.
 In the 2016-17 year donations dipped below the ongoing cost of running the schools.
 This could have been scary!
 But the schools programs were all maintained and expanded using funds that had been kept in reserve.
 We are working to increase donations for the future.